F0nz0/C_to_U_classifier/README.md

 2) f5c >= 0.7
 3) Samtools >= 1.3.1
 4) Minimap2 == 2.24
-5) Guppy == 5.0.11
+5) Guppy == 5.0.11 (please see documentation on https://community.nanoporetech.com/downloads)

 **Installation**:
-1) Download code from GitHub repository at the url:
+1) Download the source code from GitHub repository at the url:

     https://github.com/F0nz0/C_to_U_classifier